 We have a performance-based pay band system for school tutors so that you earn more as you gain more experience.

-You collect coins by completing recurring slots - for each recurring slot you complete, you’ll collect as many coins as the number of lessons you deliver in that slot.
+You earn coins by completing recurring slots.
+For each recurring slot you complete, you’ll receive one coin for each lesson you deliver in that slot.

-For example, if you accept a recurring slot of 10 lessons, deliver 9 and request cover for 1, you’ll collect 9 coins once the slot is completed.
+If you accept a recurring slot of 10 lessons, deliver 9 lessons, and request cover for 1 lesson, you’ll earn 9 coins once the slot is completed.

 What happens to my coins if I cancel or miss a slot?

-If you can’t make a slot for any reason, you can cancel it at any time.
+If you can’t make a slot, you can cancel it at any time.
 But you won’t collect any coins.

 You’ll have to cancel a recurring slot if you go over our limit for cover requests.
 You can read more about all that in our Schools Programme Tutor Cancellation Policy.

-If you miss multiple lessons in the slot without letting us know, we’ll remove you from it.
+If you miss multiple lessons in the slot without letting us know, we’ll remove you from the slot.
 This will count as a cancelled slot, and you won’t collect any coins.

 In any of the above cases, you won’t collect any coins from the recurring slot.